 PNWDigital.Net -- WA7DMR -- Ham DMR in the Pacific Northwest PNW@DMR.groups.io

-NOTE: After requesting to join, you MUST enter your name, call sign, DMR Radio ID numbers and location into your Subscription/profile.
+NOTE: After applying for membership, you MUST/Should/Please enter your name, call sign, DMR Radio ID numbers and location into your Subscription/profile.
 Please do not skip this step as it will delay your approval or your request may expire.

 For the latest Repeater and Network updates, goto Message 3909

 We support radio programming in a related sub-group: https://dmr.groups.io/g/PNW-CPS-Programming-Codeplugs

 We support hotspots and MMDVM services in our related sub-group: https://dmr.groups.io/g/PNW-MMDVM

 You must be a member of PNW before being able to join our specialty sub-groups however.

 This is an interactive group, so please if you have questions, comments or wish to help others with their DMR activities, jump right in and post.
 If few participate, then our group will provide poorer support for its members.